crosire/reshade/include/README.md

     switch (fdwReason)
     {
     case DLL_PROCESS_ATTACH:
-        // Call 'reshade::init_addon' before you call any other function of the ReShade API
+        // Call 'reshade::register_addon' before you call any other function of the ReShade API
-        // This will look for the ReShade instance in the current process and initialize the API when found if (!reshade::init_addon())
+        // This will look for the ReShade instance in the current process and initialize the API when found if (!reshade::register_addon(hinstDLL))
             return FALSE;
         // This registers a callback for the 'present' event, which occurs every time a new frame is presented to the screen
         // The function signature has to match the type defined by 'reshade::addon_event_traits<reshade::addon_event::present>::decl'